Applying for Graduation

 How do I replace my diploma?

 To order a replacement diploma, fill out the Diploma Replacement Form and return it to Student Central.
-Payment in the form of check or money order must accompany the form in order for a diploma to be ordered.
+Payment in the form of check or money order must accompany the form for a diploma to be ordered.

 How are honors determined for graduation?